bgroveben/python2_cookbook_recipes/README.md

 This repository is a collection of programs, files, books, magic spells, and so on.
 I will do my best to make sure all of my sources are properly attributed, so please bear with me.

-Chapter 1, pp 25 Iteration
+Chapter 1, p 26 Iteration -- Update vulnerability-checking script